4902 West Commerce Street

 - Jan Kaminis Platt Library (http://www.hcplc.org/hcplc/locations/jpl)

 *Love Your Library – become a Friend!
 FOL is a group of volunteers committed to offering a variety of services by our neighborhood library.
-To become a FOL (Friends of the Library) drop a note with your contact information in the FOL lock box.
+To become a FOL (Friends of the Library) of the Port Tampa City Library drop a note with your contact information in the FOL lock box on the first floor.
 Becoming a member of the Friends of the PTC Library does not require a membership fee – membership is FREE!
 Donating your time and ideas are the most valuable contributions.
 Learn more about the FOL: https://foltampa.org/